aruns1975/kubernates/README.md

 # kubernates
 This repo is to setup kubernates environment on AWS.
 This contains files generated from other tutorials and few self generated files for educational purpose

-# Installation of kubernates on AWS (All the below said activities can be done using the cloud formation)
+# Installation of kubernates on AWS
 ## Creation of IAM User and assignment of proper roles.
 ### Creation of IAM User
    1. Services -> IAM -> Users -> Add User